dladd/pyFormex/sphinx/tutorial.rst

 ``[black, red, green, blue, cyan, magenta, yellow, white]`` and will wrap around if a property value larger than 7 is used.
 You can however specify any other and larger colorset to be used for drawing the property colors.
-The following figure shows three different renderings of the structure created by the above script.
+The following figure shows different renderings of the structure created by the above script.
 The :func:`drawNumbers` function draws the element numbers (starting from 0).